torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 Some examples of bilinear operators include regular multiplication of numbers, the dot product and the cross product.

 ### The tensor product of vector spaces

+As with vectors, a good way to define tensors is as elements of tensor products of vector spaces.
+But again, that begs the question what the definition of tensor products of vector spaces is.
+Some care must be taken, however, because while tensor products of vectors are fairly straight forward to define, *not all* tensors are (just) tensor products of vectors.
+It is the case though that all tensors are elements of tensorproducts of vector spaces.
+With that in mind, let's look at the properties that the tensor product of vectors must satisfy.
+In essense the properties are simply the properties of bilinearity.
+The tensor product of $u \in U$ and $v \in V$ is denoted $ u \otimes v $ and satifies the properties
+$$ u \otimes v $$

+$$(a * u + v) \otimes w = a *  u \otimes w + v \otimes w$$

+and

+$$u \otimes (a * v + w) = a * u \otimes v + u \otimes w$$

+So then it may be tempting to say that the definition of tensors in the tensor product space $U \otimes V$ is just the union of all the tensor products of vectors from $U$ with vectors from $V$.
+However, it is easy to show that this would leave out tensors on the form $u \otimes v + r \otimes s$, if we let $u$, $v$, $r$, and $s$ be linearly independent vectors from a four-dimensional space $V$ and we consider the tensor product space $V \otimes V$.

 ### The Evaluation Map